-As Accounting Officer the CEO has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As accounting officer, the CEO has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Multi Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where available.
+The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board Of Trustees where value for money can be improved, including the use of benchmarking data where available.